 Note: For the uplink FDD LTE + TDD NR band combinations, only 23dBm would be considered for FDD LTE band.

-An overview table of is provided in the appended Excel sheet.
+An overview table of all high power UE Dual Connectivity (DC) configurations considered in this WI is provided in the appended Excel sheet.

 4.2 Objective of Performance part WI